on the computer or video equipment you want to use before you turn

 DVD or other video media and press the play button, if

-or SD) on the remote control to
+Search button on the projector or the Search button on the remote control to detect

 Note: If the

-Auto Power On setting in the
+Auto Source Search setting in the

-Extended menu is set to HDMI, the
+Extended menu is enabled, the projector automatically detects the

 Change the screen output from the computer when